1. Concept and Brainstorming

 *A sometimes critical aspect of content management is the ability to manage versions of content as it evolves (see also version control).
 In software development, authors and editors often need to restore older versions of edited products due to a process failure or an undesirable series of edits.

 Learn how to turn your passion into a marketable product.
 Learn how to find your voice and use it grow your business.
-Sign up for Joran’s “Marketing for Creatives and Spiritual Types” workshop TODAY!
+Sign up for Joran’s “Marketing With Purpose” course TODAY!

 Here is a piece of content from Creative Loafing that started out as a blog post and immediately began to receive comments on the story as well as Facebook.